conestack/plumber/README.rst

 that uses the plumbing, just what you would expect to be ``self`` in a method of a normal class.

-..attention:: ``self`` is not an instance of the plumbing class, but of the class using the plumbing system.
+..attention:: ``self`` is not an instance of the plumbing class, but an instance of the class using the plumbing system.
 The system is designed so the code you write in plumbing methods looks as similar as possible to the code you would write directly in the class.

-XXX: we could wrap self, too (less to write).
-However, it might enable weird stuff were you pass something else on to be self. (see Discussion below)

 ::